Jumpscale/Docs/GettingStarted/Home.md

 #configure git & make sure ssh-agent is configured & ready to go
 jscode init

+#to go to ssh based login for git do, if you want login/passwd use login=... see help of method
+j.do.changeLoginPasswdGitRepos()

 #pull git repo with jumpscale docs, feel free to contribute
 j.do.installer.installJSDocs()